-Man driving car sought in Illinois murders shoots himself
+Police: Man in car matching Illinois suspect’s shoots self

 EDINA, Minn.
-(AP) - Authorities say a man driving a car matching that of a suspect wanted for double murder in Illinois shot himself during a standoff with police in the Twin Cities area.
-His condition is not known.
+(AP) - Authorities say a man driving a car matching that of a suspect wanted in the killings of his ex-wife and her husband in Illinois shot himself during a standoff with police near Minneapolis.

-The Star Tribune reports that police in the Minneapolis suburb of Edina responded about 8 p.m.
-Friday to a tip regarding a wanted criminal.
-They found an armed man sitting in a white Nissan Versa hatchback.
-Police attempted to negotiate with the man before he shot himself.
+The Star Tribune reports that police in Edina responded about 8 p.m.
+Friday to a tip regarding a wanted suspect and found an armed man sitting in a white Nissan Versa hatchback.
+Police say a negotiator tried to talk with the man, but he shot himself.
+His condition wasn’t known as of Saturday morning.

-Although authorities did not confirm the man’s identity, they said his vehicle matched the description of one driven by 64-year-old Anatoliy Ermak, of Edina
+Although authorities didn’t disclose the man’s identity, they said his vehicle matched the description of one driven by 64-year-old Anatoliy Ermak, of Edina.

-Ermak is suspected in the killings of his ex-wife, 55-year-old Nataliya Ermak, and her husband, 69-year-old Roman Frid.
-They were gunned down last Sunday night in Buffalo Grove, a northwestern suburb of Chicago.
+Ermak is suspected in last Sunday’s killings of his ex-wife, 55-year-old Nataliya Ermak, and her husband, 69-year-old Roman Frid, in the Chicago suburb of Buffalo Grove.

 Information from: Star Tribune, http://www.startribune.com